siqjulia/dig245-final/README.md

 #### The Project

+1. Your coded design (valid [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) <sup>([?](https://github.com/omundy/dig245-critical-web-design/blob/main/topics/html-css/css.md#css-validation))</sup>) combined with your prototype in a final application.
-1. Intro page: A well-designed, but simple page that contextualizes your project.
+1. About page: A well-designed, but simple page that contextualizes your project.
 It could appear as an introduction to the project or provided at the end to explain what happened.
-1. Your coded design (valid [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) <sup>([?](https://github.com/omundy/dig245-critical-web-design/blob/main/topics/html-css/css.md#css-validation))</sup>) combined with your prototype in a final application.
 1. The project should be live, hosted on Github Pages, Vercel, or your own server.

 #### Documentation